mF2C/LmUmUI/README.md

 -----------------------

 ## Description

-The Lifecycle and User Management GUI offers a user interface to mmanage service instances and agent's user settings.
+The Lifecycle and User Management GUI application offers a user interface to mmanage service instances and the agent's resources shared by the user.

 ## Installation Guide